Jmsaintange/Jmsaintange/README.md

+:scorpius:
 ## **Adventurer, Dreamer, and Travel Enthusiast**

-Hello!
-I’m James Mike Saint Ange, a hard-working and driven individual who isn’t afraid to face a challenge.
+I’m **James Mike Saint Ange**, a hard-working and driven individual who isn’t afraid to face a challenge.
 I’m passionate about my work and I know how to get the job done.
 I would describe myself as an open and honest person who doesn’t believe in misleading other people and tries to be fair in everything I do.
 Therefore dream come true at JTC that aligned my career’s transition as Web Developer with a passion for coding and creating beautiful websites.

 ### **Background and Education**

 ### **Certifications**
-1. IC3 Digital Literacy Certification (GS5 & GS6 Level 1)
+1. **IC3 Digital Literacy Certification (GS5 & GS6 Level 1)**
-2. CompTIA A+ Certified
+2. **CompTIA A+ Certified**
-3. Microsoft Technology Associate
+3. **Microsoft Technology Associate**
      * Networking Fundamentals
      * Security Fundamentals
      * Windows OS Fundamentals)</li>
-4. Apple: Mac Service Certification
+4. **Apple: Mac Service Certification**
-5. RISE:NYC Certificate of Achievement
+5. **RISE:NYC Certificate of Achievement**

 ### **Education**

-* Columbia University
+**Columbia University**

-	* Certificate Awarded: Software Engineering (Ongoing Training)
+ **Certificate Awarded**: Software Engineering (Ongoing Training)

 ### **Interests and Hobbies**
 Travel, Team or individual Sports, listening to music, outdoor activities, Volunteering